 The Philippines, together with 192 other UN member states, committed to attaining the Sustainable Development Goals (SDGs) by 2030.
-The SDGs are a set of 17 goals to pursue a total of 169 targets by 2030 to eliminate poverty, protect the planet, and ensure peace and prosperity for all.
+The SDGs consist of a set of 17 goals and 169 targets that the world aims to meet by 2030.
+The SDGs aspire to eliminate poverty, protect the planet, and ensure peace and prosperity for all.
 Among the 17 global goals is SDG5, a global goal to "achieve gender quality and empower all women and girls".
-There are 9 targets and fourteen indicators for SDG5(Box 1).
+There are 9 targets and fourteen indicators for SDG5 (Box 1).
 Each of the SDG5 targets seeks to pursue the main goal of real and sustained gender equality in all aspects of women and girls' lives.
 The targets include ending discrimination, eliminating violence against women and girls, eliminating early and forced marriage, ensuring equal participation and opportunities for leadership, and universal access to sexual and reproductive rights.